Is your roofing blog performing below par? Do you need an action plan to hit it out of the rough? Tee up your blog for success with these pro tips.

 Add new ways to share good content.

 Traffic-producing blogs publish more than the written word these days.
-Consider adding these content types:
+Consider adding these content types to your roofing blog to increase shares over social media and, in turn, spread brand awareness:

 Revisit how you promote the roofing blog.